ssube/onnx-web/README.md

 ## Setup

-This is a very similar process to what harishanand95 and averad's gists recommend, split up into a few larger steps:
+This is a very similar process to what [harishanand95](https://gist.github.com/harishanand95/75f4515e6187a6aa3261af6ac6f61269) and [averad's](https://gist.github.com/averad/256c507baa3dcc9464203dc14610d674) gists recommend, split up into a few
+steps:

+1. Install Git and Python, if you have not already
-1. Create a virtual environment
+2. Create a virtual environment
+3. Install AI packages
-2. Install pip package
+4. Install ORT Nightly package
+5. Download and convert models

 ### Install Git and Python